EHLOVader/ehlovader.github.io/src/pages/garden.md

 description: "Welcome to my digital garden where I share things I make and learn."
 ---

-Here you will find some things that I've cerated that don't quite fit into projects, and aren't created frequently enough for me to call it a blog.
+Here you will find some things that I've created that don't quite fit into projects, and aren't created frequently enough for me to call it a blog.
 Some guides, information, and other things that I've learned and want to share.

 ## Talks